rhuss/dash/README.md

-## Support for Amazon Dash Buttons
+## Go library for tracking Amazon Dash buttons

 This simple library sniffs on the network for ARP packets sent by a [Amazon Dash](https://www.amazon.com/dp/B01LBT75HE) button.